steve-obrien/nimo/README.md

     ./configure
     make install

-### 2. On the server you wish to monitor go to the directory you wish to install nimon then:
+### 2. On the server you wish to monitor, go to the directory you wish to install nimon then:

     git clone git@git.newicon.net:nimon
     cd nimon